terraform-cisco-modules/terraform-intersight-easy-imm/modules/profiles_chassis/README.md

-# profiles_chassis - Intersight UCS Chassis Profiles Deployment Module
+# Intersight UCS Chassis Profiles Deployment Module

 ## Use this module to create UCS Chassis Profiles in Intersight